eirabben/dotfiles/README.md

 base16-railscasts, but feel free to change to one of the other flavours also included.

-This repository currently provides color schemes for Vim, iTerm (Mac OSX) and XFCE terminal (Linux).
-The terminal themes are required for the Vim theme to work properly. `install.sh` automatically detects and installs the XFCE version, while Mac users need to manually add the themes located in `.dotfiles/base16/base16-iterm-master` to their iTerm installation.
+This repository currently provides color schemes for Vim and iTerm (Mac OSX).
+The terminal themes are required for the Vim theme to work properly.
+You will need to manually add the iTerm color scheme via the iTerm settings panel.

 ##Installation
 Easily install and update your dotfiles with the *install* and *update* scripts.